-Edward Bernays, the “father of public relations”, was a nephew of Sigmund Freud.
-He applied his uncle’s ground-breaking work on understanding the human mind – not to helping people overcome emotional difficulties, but to selling them products through manipulation.
+Edward Bernays, the “father of public relations”, and a nephew of Sigmund Freud, applied his uncle’s ground-breaking work on understanding the human mind not to helping people overcome emotional difficulties but to selling them products through manipulation.
 He was the brains behind the campaign to get women smoking by branding it as a defiant, independent and fashionable act.

 Bernays admired political propaganda and saw that these techniques of controlling and coercing the population could be used to sell consumer products too, although he rebranded ‘propaganda’ with the more acceptable label of “public relations”.

 In the post-war period, adverts were simpler: they would give us information about a product.
 But that’s rarely how it works today.
 Advertisers now are not looking to inform us about a product as much as they are trying to shape our feelings about what it means to be successful, trendy, accepted, beautiful, happy and how we should enjoy ourselves.

 Our human tendency to choose things which make us feel good is hijacked by advertisers and used to make us buy products, often without us realising it is happening.
 It might even lead us to choose a product which we know we don’t really want.